 Chocolate truffles are not only super simple to make, they're also a lovely homemade treat.
-To make this chocolate truffle recipe is so simple and can be made with just four ingredients in five easy steps.
-In this easy recipe, we've made dark chocolate truffles with a white chocolate centre, to balance out the creamy filling with a rich chocolate shell.
+To make this chocolate truffle recipe you only need four ingredients, plus they're ready in five easy steps.
+In this easy chocolate truffle recipe, we've made dark chocolate truffles with a white chocolate centre, to balance out the creamy filling with a rich chocolate shell.
 Watch our video to see how to make Chocolate truffles, which would make a thoughtful food gift or sweet party nibble to pass round.

-White chocolate contains less cocoa solids than plain chocolate, so the white chocolate filling is softer than you might expect and needs a little more care when coating them - but they are so worth the effort when you bite into that surprise centre.
+White chocolate contains less cocoa solids than plain chocolate, so the white chocolate filling is softer than you might expect and needs a little more care when coating them - but these chocolate truffles are so worth the effort when you bite into that surprise centre.

 For flavour, we used Cointreau in the white chocolate filling but you can leave the alcohol out altogether if you'd prefer to make truffles that even the kids can eat!